JiaweiZhuang/CS205_final_project/README.md

 # Parallel Kmeans Algorithms

 A typical approach for k-mean clustering is Expectation–Maximization (E–M).
-E-step assigns points to the nearest cluster center, while M-step set the cluster centers to the mean.
+E-step assigns points to the nearest cluster center, while M-step sets the cluster centers to the mean.

 Below is an animation demonstating the Kmean algorithm, based on a wonderful [K-means visualization made by Naftali Harris ](https://www.naftaliharris.com/blog/visualizing-k-means-clustering/).